glouppe/info8010-deep-learning/lecture1.md

 class: middle

-Therefore, our goal is to adjust the capacity of the learning algorithm/hypothesis space such that the expected risk of the empirical risk minimizer gets as low as possible.
+Therefore, our goal is to adjust the capacity of the hypothesis space such that the expected risk of the empirical risk minimizer gets as low as possible.

 .center[![](figures/lec1/underoverfitting.png)]